thetuvix/webxr/spatial-tracking-explainer.md

 inlineCanvas.addEventListener('pointermove', onPointerMove);
 ```

-## Practical Usage Guidelines
+## Practical-usage guidelines

-### Inline Sessions
+### Inline sessions
 Inline sessions, by definition, do not require a user gesture or user permission to create, and as a result there must be strong limitations on the pose data that can be reported for privacy and security reasons.
 Requests for `identity` reference spaces will always succeed.
 Requests for an `XRBoundedReferenceSpace` or an `XRUnboundedReferenceSpace` will always be rejected on inline sessions.
-Requests for an `XRStationaryReferenceSpace` may succeed, but may also be rejected if the UA is unable provide any tracking information such as for an inline session on a desktop PC or a 2D browser window in a headset.
-The UA is also allowed to request the users consent prior to returning an `XRStationaryReferenceSpace`.
+Requests for an `XRStationaryReferenceSpace` may succeed but may also be rejected if the UA is unable provide any tracking information such as for an inline session on a desktop PC or a 2D browser window in a headset.
+The UA is also allowed to request the user's consent prior to returning an `XRStationaryReferenceSpace`.

 ### Ensuring hardware compatibility
 Immersive sessions will always be able to provide a `XRStationaryReferenceSpace`, but may not support other `XRReferenceSpace` types due to hardware limitations.
 Developers are strongly encouraged to follow the spirit of [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) and provide a reasonable fallback behavior if their desired `XRBoundedReferenceSpace` or `XRUnboundedReferenceSpace` is unavailable.
 In many cases it will be adequate for this fallback to behave similarly to an inline preview experience.